trpc/zart/README.md

 - Next.js web app
 - React Native app with Expo
-- A [tRPC](https://trpc.io)-API that is inferred straight into the above.
+- A [tRPC](https://trpc.io)-API which is inferred straight into the above.
+- [Prisma](http://prisma.io/) as a typesafe ORM

-In tRPC you simply write API-functions that are automatically inferred straight into your frontend - no matter if it's React, React Native, or something else _(that is TS/JS-based)_.
+> In tRPC you simply write API-functions that are automatically inferred straight into your frontend - no matter if it's React, React Native, or something else _(that is TS/JS-based)_.

 ### Video